 The Ridgway Rendezvous Arts and Crafts Festival was “gifted” to Weehawken Creative Arts in 2009 from the previous organizers, Ridgway Community Pride.
 This gift was given on the condition that Weehawken would enhance the artistic and children’s content at the Ridgway Rendezvous and that proceeds from the Rendezvous would support children’s arts programming.
 Naturally, Weehawken chomped at the bit.

-All proceeds from the Ridgway Rendezvous are earmarked for children’s arts programs through Weehawken Creative Arts and support not only children’s programs, but also summer scholarships for children at Weehawken.
+All proceeds from the Ridgway Rendezvous are earmarked for children’s arts programs such as theater, dance, art and even karate through Weehawken Creative Arts.
+These funds support not only children’s programs, but also youth student scholarships for children at Weehawken.